Bad Breath Treatment

 - Drink tea.
 Swap out your afternoon coffee for a cup of green or black tea instead.
 Both contain polyphenols, which prevent the growth of bacteria.

 - Take probiotics.
-A probiotic supplement may help to cut down on candida yeast that lives on the surface of the tongue.
+Taking some of the top probiotic supplements may help to cut down on candida yeast that lives on the surface of the tongue.

 - Give up smoking.
 It’s no secret that smoking causes all kinds of issues where your oral health is concerned.
 If you are in need of new ways to give up smoking, you might want to do some research into how you can use vaping as a stop smoking aid.
 Vaping involves using a vaping device to inhale vapours from an e-liquid.
 Brands such as Air Factory offer a variety of different flavours and strengths of e-liquid to help make your transition easier.